ryo-wijaya/sprout/README.md

      - The freelancer is paid the job reward.
      - The client is not refunded.
    - **Voter Rewards**:
-     - At the end of voting, (limited and random selection) voters from the winning side are paid from the client's staked tokens.
+     - At the end of voting, a limited and random selection of voters from the winning side are paid from the client's staked tokens.
      - Any remaining staked tokens are refunded to the client.

 ### Technical Specifications

-The primary contracts include User, JobListing, JobReview, Escrow, and DisputeResolutionDAO, and SproutToken.
+The primary contracts include User, JobListing, JobReview, Escrow, DisputeResolutionDAO, and SproutToken.

-1. The User contract manages user profiles and roles, categorizing participants as freelancers, clients, and reviewers.
+1. The **User** contract manages user profiles and roles, categorizing participants as freelancers, clients, and reviewers.
-2. The JobListing contract is central to the application, facilitating the creation, management, and completion of job listings.
+2. The **JobListing** contract is central to the application, facilitating the creation, management, and completion of job listings.
 It links clients with freelancers and manages job applications and statuses.
-3. The Escrow contract is pivotal for financial transactions, holding funds in escrow during job execution and releasing payments upon job completion or refunding in case of disputes.
-It uses the SproutToken contract, a custom ERC-20 token, for transactions.
+3. The **Escrow** contract is pivotal for financial transactions, holding funds in escrow during job execution and releasing payments upon job completion or refunding in case of disputes.
+It uses the **SproutToken** contract, a custom ERC-20 token, for transactions.
-4. The JobReview contract allows clients and freelancers to review each other post-job completion, thereby ensuring quality and accountability.
+4. The **JobReview** contract allows clients and freelancers to review each other post-job completion, thereby ensuring quality and accountability.
-5. The DisputeResolutionDAO contract handles disputes that arise during job execution, with a voting mechanism for resolution and token rewards for participating reviewers.
+5. The **DisputeResolutionDAO** contract handles disputes that arise during job execution, with a voting mechanism for resolution and token rewards for participating reviewers.

 ### Assumptions

-1. Token Payout Amounts: The deployer can specific the amount of tokens a Client must stake when accepting an application (for a potential dispute) and the number of tokens to be paid out to each winning voter.
-The maximum number of voters to be rewarded randomly will be calculated from there (see `migrations/2_deploy_contracts` and `contracts/DisputeResolutionDAO.sol`) for more details.
+1. **Token Payout Amounts**: The deployer specifies the amount of tokens a Client must stake when accepting an application (for a potential dispute) and the number of tokens to be paid out to each winning voter.
+The maximum number of voters to be rewarded randomly will be calculated from there (see `migrations/2_deploy_contracts` and `contracts/DisputeResolutionDAO.sol` for more details).
 If there are not enough winning voters, all winning voters will be rewarded and the token balance from the staked tokens will be refunded to the client.
 It is assumed that the contract functions exist for the deployer to modify these values in the contract.
 This is not implemented as upgradability is not the focus of the project.

-2. Temporal Concerns: Throughout the project we might assume an offchain external service that can trigger events (similar to CRON jobs).
+2. **Temporal Concerns**: Throughout the project, we assume an off-chain external service that can trigger events (similar to CRON jobs).
 These assumptions are made clearly where applicable in the code.

-3. Future Development: To make the application business-viable, we assume that specific additional implementations are present when they are not (since this is not the focus of the project).
+3. **Future Development**: To make the application business-viable, we assume that specific additional implementations are present when they are not (since this is not the focus of the project).
 These are indicated clearly in the contract code.
-Some examples are the ability allow users to exchange SproutTokens for ETH, taking a very small commission fee to discourage spam and an off-chain user verification process.
+Some examples are the ability to allow users to exchange SproutTokens for ETH, taking a very small commission fee to discourage spam and an off-chain user verification process.

-4. Trust and Security: The application assumes a level of trust and security inherent in blockchain technology.
+4. **Trust and Security**: The application assumes a level of trust and security inherent in blockchain technology.
 Smart contracts are assumed to execute as intended without interference, and the integrity of transactions and interactions is maintained by the Ethereum blockchain.

-5. Token Economy: The system's economy is based on SproutToken, an ERC-20 token.
+5. **Token Economy**: The system's economy is based on SproutToken, an ERC-20 token.
 It is assumed that this token has value within the ecosystem and is accepted by users for payments and rewards.
 The escrow mechanism and dispute resolution process are heavily reliant on the token's usage and distribution.

-6. User Behavior and Participation: The application assumes active participation from its users – clients posting jobs, freelancers applying for them, and reviewers participating in dispute resolutions.
+6. **User Behavior and Participation**: The application assumes active participation from its users – clients posting jobs, freelancers applying for them, and reviewers participating in dispute resolutions.
 It also assumes a fair distribution of each user type, as well as a large enough number of users.
 The effectiveness of the dispute resolution process relies on the assumption that a sufficient number of unbiased reviewers will vote to resolve disputes fairly.
 Furthermore, it presumes that users will provide genuine reviews post-job completion, contributing to a trustworthy platform environment.